Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Elevation gain and loss: 800 m and 1018 m respectively (direction Valbona- Theth).

-Mobile network and Internet connection: poor or none (week signal available closer to the villages and at the peak).
+Mobile network and Internet connection: poor or none (weak signal available closer to the villages and at the peak).

 Is a guide needed?
-The trail is well marked, thus, guide is optional.
+The trail is well-marked, thus, a guide is optional.

 Minimum water requirement: carry 2 liters (several refill spots available at water springs and mountain cafes).

 Kids friendly?
 Small kids no, age 8-10+ yes.

 Summary: Valbona-Theth hike features steep inclines and declines with a mix of sandy and rocky terrain, some scree slopes and a few boulder sections, forest paths, leveled walks, several water sources.